 US Airways may change, temporarily suspend or discontinue any or all aspects of the Dividend Miles program at any time with or without notice.
 For example, we may change partners, award availability, program award structure, blackout dates, use of travel awards, mileage-earning levels and seat availability to any or all destinations.
 Visit usairways.com/dm for program updates.

 If US Airways or Dividend Miles improperly denies a member an accrual or benefit, liability will be limited to the equivalent of that accrual or benefit.

 Value of miles

-Dividend Miles have no cash value.
-Tax consequences of Dividend Miles awards, if any, are the responsibility of the Dividend Miles member.
+Dividend Miles have no cash value, and any tax consequences of Dividend Miles awards are the member’s responsibility.

 Right to audit member accounts

 US Airways reserves the right to audit accounts and remove all mileage credit earned incorrectly or to cancel award tickets and upgrades issued on ineligible credit.
-During the audit process, it may be necessary to hold mileage accrual until credit is deemed as eligible mileage credit.
+During the audit process, it may be necessary to hold mileage accrual until credit is deemed eligible.

-Any member may be disqualified from the Dividend Miles program if, in US Airways’ sole judgment, that member has violated any of the rules described in this program guide.
-Disqualification may result in loss of privilege(s) up to and including termination of an individual’s membership and confiscation of accumulated Dividend Miles or award tickets that have been issued.
+Any member may be disqualified from the program if he or she violates any of the rules in this program guide.
+Disqualification may result in loss of privilege(s) up to and including termination of membership and confiscation of accumulated Dividend Miles or award tickets.

 All rules are subject to interpretation by designee(s) of US Airways.